-- only the decision on the cancellation must be introduced - 13 The BIC code of the Debtor Bank (see remark underneath) - The box at the bottom of the illustration in figure 12 in the same section for placing the signature(s), must be replaced by a box where the Debtor is invited to confirm that he agrees with the cancellation (in PT-09.03) - It should also be mentioned that, after the Debtor has ticked this box, no further changes may be made to the e-Mandate cancellation.

-c.
-By the Creditor or the Debtor (depends on the option taken by the Creditor on the identifier to be used by the Debtor for identifying the Mandate to be amended)

-- 08 The identifier of the underlying contract (can be made mandatory by a decision of the Creditor) - 01 The unique Mandate reference (can be made mandatory by a decision of the Creditor)
+- only the decision on the cancellation must be introduced - 13 The BIC code of the Debtor Bank (only to be completed in case the Creditor explicitly requests this BIC code from the Debtor whereby at least one of the two Banks is located in a non-EEA SEPA country or territory) - The box at the bottom of the illustration in figure 12 in the same section for placing the signature(s), must be replaced by a box where the Debtor is invited to confirm that he agrees with the cancellation (in PT-09.03) - It should also be mentioned that, after the Debtor has ticked this box, no further changes may be made to the e-Mandate cancellation. - c.
+By the Creditor or the Debtor (depends on the option taken by the Creditor on the identifier to be used by the Debtor for identifying the Mandate to be amended) - 08 The identifier of the underlying contract (can be made mandatory by a decision of the Creditor) - 01 The unique Mandate reference (can be made mandatory by a decision of the Creditor)